culturally/Instagram-iOS-SSL-pinning-bypass/README.md

 Get your private api endpoints now!
 - DO NOT NEED JAILBREAK
 - DO NOT NEED FRIDA

+## SSL / Certificate Pinning

+You can read more about SSL Pinning here: https://yinsolutions.org/blogs/how-to-bypass-certificate-pinning-ig.html

 ## Support Me
 <img src="https://cdn-icons-png.flaticon.com/512/5968/5968260.png" width="20">**Bitcoin:** 1LightUfhnFKgZqcsfiKoxciQbPB384PqM